-Simply put, mobile SEO is the process of optimizing a site, so it not only offers great user experience but also functions accordingly on mobile devices.
+Simply put, mobile SEO is the process of optimizing a site, so that it not only offers a great user experience but also functions accordingly on mobile devices.

 Mobile SEO also ensures you can provide a positive experience for your site visitors as it makes your site look great regardless of screen size.